lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 {{Section 4.1 of RFC9711}}.
 A NonceResponse uses an empty OCTET STRING only to indicate that the RA/CA was unable to provide a requested nonce.

-The use of the general request/response message exchange introduces an additional round trip for requesting and transmitting nonces from the CA/RA to the end entity.
+The use of the general request/response message exchange introduces an additional round trip for requesting and transmitting a nonce from the CA/RA to the end entity.

-The end entity MUST construct an id-it-nonceRequest message to prompt the RA/CA to send one or more nonces in response.
-The message may contain one or more NonceRequest structures, at a maximum one per attestation statement the end entity wishes to provide in a CSR.
-If a NonceRequest structure does neither contain a type nor a length, the RA/CA MAY generate a nonce using a locally configured length and provide it in the respective NonceResponse structure.
-If an RA/CA is not able to provide a requested nonce, it MUST provide an empty OCTET STRING in the respective NonceResponse structure.
+The end entity MUST construct an id-it-nonceRequest message to prompt the RA/CA to send a nonce in response.
+Each message carries exactly one NonceRequest.
+If a NonceRequest does neither contain a type nor a length, the RA/CA MAY generate a nonce using a locally configured length and provide it in the corresponding NonceResponse.
+If an RA/CA is not able to provide a requested nonce, it MUST provide an empty OCTET STRING in the NonceResponse.

-NonceRequest and NonceResponse structures can contain a type field.
-The `AttestationStatement` structures carried later in the CSR contain the corresponding type field.
-In terms of type content, the order in which the NonceRequest structures were sent in the request message MUST match the order of the NonceResponse structures in the response message and the `AttestationStatement` values in the CSR later.
-This matching ensures that the RA/CA can associate each attestation statement with the corresponding nonce used by the Attester.
+NonceRequest and NonceResponse can contain a type field.
+If present, the type value in the NonceResponse MUST match the type value in the NonceRequest.
+The `AttestationStatement` carried later in the CSR contains the corresponding type field.
+This matching ensures that the RA/CA can associate the attestation statement with the corresponding nonce used by the Attester.

-When receiving nonces from the RA/CA in an id-it-nonceResponse message, the end entity MUST use them to request fresh attestation information, typically Evidence from the respective Attester, as optionally indicated by type.
-If a nonce is provided in a NonceResponse structure without indicating any type, it can be used for all attestation statements requiring a nonce.
+When receiving a nonce from the RA/CA in an id-it-nonceResponse message, the end entity MUST use it to request fresh attestation information, typically Evidence from the respective Attester, as optionally indicated by type.
+If a nonce is provided in a NonceResponse without indicating any type, it can be used for any attestation statement requiring a nonce.

 An attestation statement generated using a nonce provided with an expiry value will be considered fresh by the Relying Party or Verifier until the respective expiry time has elapsed.
 It is expected that the respective messages are delivered in a timely manner.